Almaz Kumenov, Kazakhstan Correspondent @akumenov

 David Trilling, Managing Editor @dtrilling

-David has been Eurasianet’s managing editor since early 2018; previously he served for seven years as Central Asia editor.
+David has been Eurasianet’s managing editor since 2018; previously he served for seven years as Central Asia editor.
 He was a 2016 Knight-Bagehot Fellow at Columbia University.
 In the early 2000s, David helped build a network of community radio stations in Afghanistan.

 Giorgi Lomsadze, Senior Caucasus Correspondent @georgelomsadze